Centuria: Leadership and organization

 A century was commanded by a centurion, who was assisted by an optio and tesserarius.
 It had a banner or signum which was carried by a signifer.
 Also, each century provided a buccinator, who played a buccina, a kind of horn used to transmit acoustic orders.

 On the battlefield, the centurion stood at the far right of the first row of men next to the signifer, while the optio stood at the rear, to avoid, if necessary, the disbanding of the troops and ensure the relay between typical closed order lines used by the Roman army.

-The post-Marian Reform centuria originally consisted of a hundred soldiers; later 80 distributed among 10 contubernia, with support staff making up the remainder of the 100 men.
+The centuria consisted of 80 soldiers.
 Each contubernium (the minimal unit in the Roman legion) consisted of eight soldiers who lived in the same tent while on campaign or the same bunk room in barracks.
+The contubernium was accompanied by an unfree attendant.